ajjjugoswami/test-backend/DEPLOYMENT.md

 1. Deploy your backend to Render
 2. Update your frontend to use the production API URL
 3. Test the authentication flow
-4. Consider adding a database for persistent user storage
+4. **Set up a database** (optional but recommended for production):
+   - Choose a database (PostgreSQL, MongoDB, etc.)
+   - Set up the database connection in `server.js`
+   - Update the `DATABASE_URL` and `DATABASE_URL_LOCAL` environment variables
+   - Replace in-memory user storage with database operations

 ## 📞 Support